lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/README.md

 - A cocktail has a name (e.g. "Mint Julep", "Whiskey Sour", "Mojito")
 - An ingredient has a name (e.g. "lemon", "ice cubes", "mint leaves")
 - A dose refers to a cocktail, an ingredient, and has an amount.
-E.g: the mint Julep has a dose of 3 mont leaves.
+E.g: the mint Julep has a dose of 3 mint leaves.

 #### Associations